karimova/cyber_security/README.md

 ## Problem Statement:

-Book-My-Show will enable the ads on their website, but they are also very cautious about their user privacy and information who visit their website.
-Some ads URL could contain a malicious link that can trick any recipient and lead to a malware installation, freezing the system as part of a ransomware attack or revealing sensitive information.
-Book-My-Show now wants to analyze that whether the particular URL is prone to phishing (malicious) or not.
+Book-My-Show aims to enable ads on their website while prioritizing user privacy and protecting their information.
+However, they are concerned about the potential presence of malicious URLs in ads that can lead to harmful consequences such as malware installation, system freezing, or data breach.
+Book-My-Show wants to analyze whether a given URL is prone to phishing attacks or not.

 ## Dataset Details:

-The input dataset contains an 11k sample corresponding to the 11k URL.
-Each sample contains 32 features that give a different and unique description of URL ranging from -1,0,1.
+The input dataset consists of 11k URL samples.
+Each sample is described by 32 features, ranging from -1, 0, to 1.

- 1: Phishing
+- 1: Phishing
- 0: Suspicious
+- 0: Suspicious
- 1: Legitimate
+- 1: Legitimate

-The sample could be either legitimate or phishing.
+The samples can be classified as either legitimate or phishing URLs.

-## Step 1
+## Project Task: Week 1

 ### Exploratory Data Analysis:

-Each sample has 32 features ranging from -1,0,1.
-Explore the data using histogram, heatmaps.
+Perform exploratory data analysis on the dataset.
+Analyze the distribution of features using histograms and heatmaps.

-Determine the number of samples present in the data, unique elements in all the features.
+- Determine the number of samples in the dataset and identify unique elements in each feature.

-Check if there is any null value in any features.
+- Check for the presence of any null values in the features.

-## Step 2
+## Project Task: Week 2

-### Correlation of features and feature selection:
+### Correlation of Features and Feature Selection:

-Next, we have to find if there are any correlated features present in the data.
-Remove the feature which might be correlated with some threshold.
+Explore the correlation between features and identify any correlated features in the dataset.
+Remove features that exhibit high correlation with a predefined threshold.

-## Step 3 and 4
+## Project Task: Week 3 and 4

 ### Building Classification Model:

-Finally, build a robust classification system that classifies whether the URL sample is a phishing site or not.
+Build a robust classification system to classify whether a given URL is a phishing site or not.

-Build classification models using a binary classifier to detect malicious or phishing URLs.
+- Develop classification models using binary classifiers to detect malicious or phishing URLs.